How can I capture information about a deadlock on my Amazon RDS DB instance that runs on SQL Server?

 4. Find system_health session, and then choose (double-click) package0.event_file to open the extended event file.

-5. After the file contents have loaded, on the SSMS menu, choose Extended Events.
+5. After the file contents load, on the SSMS menu, choose Extended Events.

 6. Choose Filters.